Coinsnap/Bitcoin-Voting/readme.txt

 * Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.
 * Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency is not supported.
 * Update: Minimum order amount is added to connection status notice.

+= 1.2.1 :: 2025-12-06 =
+* Fixed Wordpress Plugin Check warnings.
+* Compatibility with Wordpress 6.9 is tested.